Table of contents

 Using the Google Cloud Platform services, you can host a simple website, maintain an extensive application or develop an advanced system using ML/AI models.

-All users of Google Cloud Platform have access to the same services – global corporations, SMB companies, or new startups.
-The usage scale depends on the business needs.
-Companies of all sizes can use the same cloud tools as PayPal, eBay, or Twitter, and pay proportionally less, depending on the actual usage.
+All Google Cloud Platform customers have access to the same services – global corporations, SMB companies, or new professional startups.
+The usage scale depends on the each specific spectrum of needs.
+Companies of all sizes can use the same cloud implements as PayPal, eBay, or Twitter, and pay proportionally less, depending on the actual usage.